adyitz/Analyst_BA_Case_Study/Case_Study.md

-Objective:
+## Objective:

-As a Business Analyst for EMD Electronics, one of your tasks is to analyze sales data and provide insights to the management team regarding the impact of advertising expenses on sales performance.
-The management team is looking at expanding into new product lines, and they in order to successfully launch new product lines, they are eager to answer the following business question: "Does the amount spent on advertising significantly influence sales performance, and if so, what is the optimal advertising budget to maximize sales?"
+As a Business Analyst for EMD Solutions, a fictional vertical B2B SaaS startup, one of your tasks is to analyze historical sales data and provide insights to the leadership team regarding sales performance across our product suite.

+The management team is looking at expanding into new product lines, and in order to successfully launch, they are eager to answer the following business question: _"Does the amount spent on advertising significantly influence sales performance, and if so, what is the optimal advertising budget to maximize sales?"_

-Data and Task Guidelines:
+## Data and Task Guidelines:

 You have been provided a raw data file containing sales and advertising expense data.
 [Data fields required: Date, Customer, Product, Region, Quantity, Price, Revenue, and Advertising_Expense.]